mnunezsa95/se_notes/3. Languages/7. Python/Pandas/Py - Pandas (Methods).md

 ##### `pd.read_csv()`
 * Reads a comma-separated values (csv) file into DataFrame.
 	* Arguments
-		* - `sep=` — specifies the delimiter character to use when reading the CSV file.
+		* `sep=` — specifies the delimiter character to use when reading the CSV file.
 		- `header=` — specifies whether headers should be used (default is `infer`).
 		- `names=` — sets the column names when reading data.
 		- `decimal=` — sets the character to use for decimals when importing data (default is a period `.`).
 		- `keep_default_na=` — indicates whether to include the default `NaN` values when parsing data.
 The behavior varies depending on whether `na_values` is specified:
 		    - Setting to `False` — reads empty strings instead of `NaN`.
+		- `parse_dates=` -- parses a date column during an import; the column must be specified in list
+		- `index_col=` -- specifies which column from the import to use as index
 ```Python
 import pandas as pd